callmephilip/chatzilla/Readme.md

 foreman start
 ```

 This should launch a local dev server on your machine.
-If you head to http://localhost:5000/, you should be able to witness Chatzilla in all it's somewhat glory.
+If you head to http://localhost:5000/, you should be able to witness Chatzilla in all its glory.

 Let's go global now